2023 General Rules

 ● Tournament participants should not use channel 72 to inquire about the results of the tournament.

 An official awards presentation will be held following each tournament.
 Updates may be obtained using Catch-Stat or from the weigh board on the weigh dock during each day’s weighin.
 For the Junior Angler, Members Only, and Ladies Tournaments, awards will be presented in the clubhouse at the conclusion of the tournament and may be delayed from the scheduled time to verify results.
 The awards presentations for Memorial Day, The Limited and Labor Day Tournaments will take place on the day following the tournament at the awards brunch.
-All winners are subject to a polygraph examination at the discretion of the Tournament Committee; see polygraph policy section of rules.
+All winners are subject to a polygraph examination at the discretion of the Tournament Committee and agree to accept polygraph results and should sign the polygraph agreement form forfeiting rights to protest or challenge polygraph results and the resultant decisions by the tournament committee; .
+Failure to sign is equivalent to signing agreement. and polygraph results will be evaluated by the tournament committee and can lead to disqualification at their discretion. see polygraph policy section of rules.

 In the event of a TIE in ANY cash award category, cash awards will be split equally among the winners as follows;